 3. Experience Authentic Flamenco In Seville

 Located in what is arguably the most colorful region of Spain, Andalusia, you find the magical city of Seville.
 If you have 10 days to spend in Spain, spend a few days exploring the city’s magnificent architecture, beautiful parks, and romantic boulevards.
 Then, take the high-speed train from Madrid to Seville and arrive in under 2 1/2 hours.
+Be sure to book with a luxury travel advisor to make all your Seville dreams come true.

 Stroll across Triana bridge, sample Spain’s famous tapas, climb to the top of the cathedral tower, visit the Real Alcazar, and explore Plaza de Espana.
 Take a group tour and learn even more about the Seville Cathedral and Alcazar.
 Importantly, make sure to set aside at least one evening to experience authentic flamenco.
 Flamenco is a uniquely Spanish style of music and dancing, and Seville is home to tonás and sevillanas, Spain’s most famous flamenco palos (styles).
 Visit one of Seville’s “tablaos” (traditional flamenco clubs) that offer a show with dinner.
 Make sure to secure your tickets ahead of time as seeing a Flamenco show is one of the most popular things to do in Seville.